alpertunga-bile/civitai_viewer/README.md

 ### Datasets

-- Showing informations about from the link of the LoRA which get from the provided local dataset.
+- Showing informations from the link of the LoRA which is acquired from the provided local dataset.
 - Currently the user can:
     - Select model versions of the base model
     - See trained words